Binging Bubbly in France: Champagne Day Trip From Paris

 A guide standing in front of a wine rack inside the Crayère of Veuve Clicquot during the Brut Yellow tasting tour in Reims, France.

-BUS: Various public buses like the 3, 4, 6, and 9 routes can take you directly from the Reims train station Gare Centre stop to the Veuve Clicquot maison which is conveniently located only a few minutes away from the
+BUS: Various public buses like the 3, 4, 6, and 9 routes can take you directly from the train station Gare Centre stop to the Veuve Clicquot maison, which is conveniently located only a few minutes away from the

 Cimetiere Du Sud stop.
-Taking the bus to this champagne house entails about a twenty minute ride give or take, but will only cost you €1.95 compared to the €17.84 taxi ride we took with buses coming every fifteen minutes!
+Taking the bus to this champagne house entails about a 20 minute ride give or take with buses coming every 15 minutes, but will only cost you €1.95 compared to the €17.84 taxi ride we took!

 How to Get From Reims to Épernay?